Ellestial/100-days-of-code/log.md

 **Thoughts**: Learning how to make AJAX via vanilla JS!
 That's definitely helpful.
 I know about new var xhr = XMLHttpRequest() and xhr.readyState === 4 and xhr.status === 200 and the like.
 Enjoying this and I'm about halfway through the course.

 **Links to work:** None.

+## Day 54: March 2, 2018

+**Today's Progress**: Continued AJAX Basics course in Treehouse.
+Had more practice with vanilla JS XMLHttpRequest() object and started on jQuery AJAX.

+**Thoughts**: It's a bit overwhelming to learn the same thing in multiple ways based on different libraries.
+I have the vanilla JS way of adding HTTP requests and now feel like I'm re-learning for jQuery (in addition to remembering all the different jQuery methods I learned before).
+Ah well!

+**Links to work:** None.